pythonwithalex/Spring2015/README.md

 #### Pre-Requisites:

 + Prior programming experience is recommended, but not required.
-If you haven't programmed before, please familiarize yourself with the concepts in this [WikiBooks article] (http://en.wikibooks.org/wiki/Introduction_to_Programming) before the first class.
+If you haven't programmed before, please read this [WikiBooks article] (http://en.wikibooks.org/wiki/Introduction_to_Programming) before the first class.

 **Start Date**: Thursday, April 2, 2015